Paardhiv10/WCA-Competition-Tracker-Extension/README.md

 ## Features

 - **Global Tracking**: View upcoming competitions for any country.
+- **Instant Notifications**: Get notified when new competitions are announced in your saved countries.
+Clicking the notification opens the respective competition page directly.
+- **Registration Tracking**: View registration status (Open, Not Open Yet, Closed, or Cancelled) for each competition.
-- **Smart Filtering**: Filter by event type, competition duration, and month.
+- **Smart Filtering**: Filter competitions by event type, duration, month and registration status.
 - **Location Support**: Sort competitions by distance using geolocation.
 - **Search**: Quickly find competitions by city or state.
 - **Customizable**: Multiple color themes and view modes (Popup or Side Panel).